NiamhOL/Project-2019/README.md

 ![Sample](https://github.com/NiamhOL/Project-2019/blob/master/iris%20overview%20sample.PNG)

 By using head, tail and sample functions is it possible to get a general overiew of the datset at different levels.
 This allows for a great understanding of the data anvailable for analysis.
 Using the*sample* function generates a random sample of the data within the database.
-From this one can see that 'Iris-setosa' appears to have a smaller petal compared to the other species.
-Therefore, even without detailed stastical analysis, there are already signs of compariability between 'Iris-virginica' and 'Iris-versicolor'.
+From this one can see that *Iris-setosa* appears to have a smaller petal compared to the other species.
+Therefore, even without detailed stastical analysis, there are already signs of compariability between *Iris-virginica* and *Iris-versicolor*.

 #### ii.
 Summary of the dataset